 While Wusthof laser-cut, stamped knives are more lightweight and less expensive to make than their forged counterparts, they still require a 14-step process.
 They are cut out or stamped from a large sheet of steel and then finished with secure handles and ultra-sharp cutting edges.

-Most Victorinox knives are stamped, but they also offer two forged collections, Grand Maître and Rosewood.
+Most Victorinox knives are stamped, but they also offer one forged collection, Grand Maître.

 With Victorinox, all raw materials to create the knives are subject to rigorous lab tests.
 These lab tests ensure consistent quality, hardness, and edge retention.

 The steel is heated between 1,850 and 1,940 degrees Fahrenheit and annealed between 320 and 482 degrees.

 Grand Maître handles are triple-riveted to the blades, while the blades on stamped knives are either riveted or securely affixed by a proprietary process.

 The key takeaway here is that Wusthof’s extensive forging process produces thick, durable, and heavy knives that will hold their edge for longer than the competition.
 However, this process, which takes significantly more steps, increases the cost.